shreyasm-dev/JS-Sharp/README.md

 `println` keyword - print text with newline before AND after

-`print` keyword - print text with no newlines unless specified with "\n"
+`print` keyword - print text with no newlines

-`printColor` keyword - print colored text with no newlines unless specified with "\n"
+`printColor` keyword - print colored text with no newlines

 `String` keyword - Create a new string variable